Kratika Sengar

-Kratika Sengar Dheer (born 3 July 1985) is an Indian actress who primarily works in Hindi television.
-Sengar is widely recognised for her portrayal of Rani Lakshmibai in Ek Veer Stree Ki Kahaani – Jhansi Ki Rani and dual portrayal of Tanushree Khurana Bedi / Tanuja Sikand Bedi in Kasam Tere Pyaar Ki.
+Kratika Sengar Dheer (born 3 July 1986) is an Indian actress who primarily works in Hindi television.
+Sengar is widely recognised for her portrayal of Rani Lakshmibai in Ek Veer Stree Ki Kahaani – Jhansi Ki Rani and Tanushree Khurana Bedi / Tanuja Sikand Bedi / Kritika Kohli in Kasam Tere Pyaar Ki.
 She is a recipient of a Gold Award.

 Sengar made her acting debut with Kyunki Saas Bhi Kabhi Bahu Thi, where she portrayed Sanchi and Sugandhi Virani.
-Her first major role came with her portrayal of Prerana Gill Garewal in Kasautii Zindagii Kay.
-Sengar earned further success while portraying Aarti Goyal Scindia in Punar Vivaah – Zindagi Milegi Dobara and Payal Prasad in Service Wali Bahu.
+Her first major role came with her portrayal of Prerana "P2" Gill Garewal in Kasautii Zindagii Kay.
+Sengar earned further success while portraying Aarti Sindhia in Punar Vivaah – Zindagi Milegi Dobara and Payal Prasad in Service Wali Bahu.
+The biggest break of Sengar came with Kasam Tere Pyaar Ki in 2016.

 Sengar is married to actor Nikitin Dheer with whom she has a daughter.

 Early life

-Kratika Sengar was born on 4 July 1985 in Kanpur, Uttar Pradesh.
+Kratika Sengar was born on 3 July 1985 in Kanpur, Uttar Pradesh.
 She went to Methodist High School, Kanpur, and then moved to Delhi and graduated in Mass Communication from Amity University, Noida.